-Monetta Edwards, Assistant Director
+Monetta Edwards, Director of Programs and Administration

 Email (617) 552-6930, Fulton Hall 315C

-Monetta Edwards is the Assistant Director of the Winston Center.
+Monetta Edwards is the Director of the Winston Center.
 In this role, she is responsible for the Center’s strategic initiatives and partnerships, including the programmatic schedule, communications and public relations, and broadening the Center’s reach on Boston College’s campus.
 She also serves as the advisor for the Center's Jenks Leadership Program and the Winston Ambassador Program.

 Prior to joining the Winston Center in 2014, Edwards was at the university’s Center for Centers where she provided event planning expertise and support through her role as Manager, Programs & Events to the Institute for Liberal Arts, the Clough Center for the Study of Constitutional Democracy, the Center for Human Rights and International Justice, and other designated centers and institutes.
 She holds a BS in Business Administration from SUNY Fredonia, an MS in Hospitality and Service Management from Rochester Institute of Technology, and an MS in Administrative Studies from Boston College.